“Without your support, I could not have made a wonderful ministry for our hospital.” – Chaplain B.G.

 Who We Are and What We Do

-The Chaplains Support Team (CST) provides direct support to the military chaplains as they bring comfort and assistance to the soldiers they serve.
+The Chaplains Support Team (CST) provides direct support to military chaplains as they bring comfort and assistance to service members throughout their deployment.
 The chaplains perform most of their duties in a non-denominational capacity, and it is these non-denominational activities that the CST supports.

-We supply Chaplains with requested items related to their mission, and requested numbers of hand-out letters and gifts that can be easily distributed to those needing assistance whom Soldiers' Angels may not otherwise be able to locate and support.
-Items shipped can include everything from non-denominational chapel supplies to delicious food items for special group meals, cards for the deployed to send to family members for holidays and birthdays, and things like games, sports equipment, or books for recreation.
+CST Angels supply Chaplains with requested items related to their mission.
+These items can include non-denominational letters to distribute to service members, as well as gifts and supplies that can be easily distributed to service members who may be needing extra support and are not currently registered for direct support through our Deployed Adoptions Team.
+The gifts and supplies shipped can include everything from non-denominational chapel supplies to delicious food items for special group meals, cards for the deployed to send to family members for holidays and birthdays, and things like games, sports equipment, or books for recreation.

-The CST takes great pride in supporting many deployed military service members in need who enjoy knowing that we appreciate their service and incredible sacrifice in protecting our freedoms and the freedoms of others.
-For more about the team, see our blog.
+The CST takes great pride in supporting many deployed military service members in need who enjoy knowing that we appreciate their service and incredible sacrifice in protecting our freedom and the freedom of others.

 My job is travel throughout the week by land convoy and air to these remote sites providing Chapel Services and counseling to the Soldiers of that particular site…I have already put measures in place to deliver the K-Cups to one of our remote sites.
 Many of our Soldiers live on very small remote sites away from “home base.” …They rely on outside visitors to bring them some of the “lickeys and cheweys” from home.
 For a lot of these guys, a fresh cup of coffee is the one and only thing that keeps…morale high.
 Thank you for such. – Chaplain CPT Rice in Afghanistan